tesseract-one/Substrate.swift/README.md

 let from = try Sr25519KeyPair(parsing: mnemonic + "//Key1") // hard key derivation

-// Create recipient address from ss58 string let to = try substrate.runtime.address(ss58: "repicient s58 address")
+// Create recipient address from ss58 string let to = try substrate.runtime.address(ss58: "recipient s58 address")

 // Dynamic Call type with Map parameters.
 // any ValueRepresentable type can be used as parameter